digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/observe/observability-troubleshooting-overview.rst

 Daml Shell
 ~~~~~~~~~~

-Daml Shell is a terminal application that provides interactive local
-ledger inspection on top of PQS.
-Quickstart is configured to launch Daml
+Daml Shell is a terminal application that provides interactive local ledger inspection on top of PQS.
-Shell in a docker container and is configured to connect to the included
+Quickstart is configured to launch Daml Shell in a docker container and is configured to connect to the included
 application provider’s PQS instance.
-This is easiest to access via the
-toplevel project scripts accessed via ``make`` from ``quickstart/``.
-To see this
+This is easiest to access via the top-level project scripts accessed via ``make`` from ``quickstart/``.
-in action, build and start the quickstart app then:
+To see this in action, build and start the quickstart app then:

 Run ``$ make create-app-install-request`` to use ``curl`` to submit the
 ``create AppInstallRequest ...`` command to the ledger [1]_ to initiate user